nigelb/platform-apollo3blue/docs/platform-apollo3blue/PlatformIO_ini_Options.md

 ## Upload Address
 ### Background

-The address tin the MCU's flash that the program is loaded must match what is specified in the linker file.
+The address that the program is loaded to in the MCU's flash must match what is specified in the linker file.

 When the linker script [`tools/uploaders/svl/0x10000.ld`](https://github.com/sparkfun/Apollo3_Uploader_SVL/blob/54a37d5009fd8bb4e5c9770cabd4bed984ac7c98/0x10000.ld) is used:
 ```